skellock/typescript-with-electron-react-kit/docs/stack.md

 * ✅  TypeScript-friendly
 * ✅  testability without flushing caches or buffers

 My advice? **Don't listen to my advice**.
 Explore & pick your own.
 Much, if not most, of your app is UI.

-Begin buildling your app only when your gut says, "You'll fuck this up long before your styling lib gives out."
+Start your app only when your gut says, "You'll fuck this up long before your styling lib gives out."

 `glamor` gives me that vibe. 💃